franleplant/SOM.c/README.md

 ./main
 ```

-In this environment it takes around 4 minutes to complet the 3000 iterations.
+In this environment it takes around 4 minutes to complete the 3000 iterations.